oyin25/web3hosted/README.md

 ## Callbacks and Interaction

 ### onClose Callback
-The `onClose` option allows you to define custom behavior when the user closes the bottom sheet.
+The `onClose` option allows you to define custom behavior when the user closes the Web3 sheet.
 ```javascript
 web3Hosted.hosted({
   layout: "grid",